 Full attendance at training is mandatory.

-Once you have identified and made contact with a Programme Centre, they will advise you if they require volunteers.
-If this is the case, the Programme Administrator at the Centre will ask you complete the Rainbows Ireland Volunteer Policy Document as part of the recruitment procedure.
+Once you have identified and made contact with a Rainbows Centre, they will advise you if they require volunteers.
+If this is the case, the Centre Director at the Centre will ask you complete the Rainbows Ireland Volunteer Application as part of the recruitment procedure.

 Volunteers are required to attend for interview and identify referees.

 2. Garda Vetting Invitation